 Students will learn how the business world operates and is managed by enrolling in this project-based class.
 Students will put into practice 21st century skills needed to be successful in a global market-place such as critical thinking skills, creativity, communication, and collaboration.
-While working on projects in teams students will explore topics such as forms of ownership, the processes used in production and marketing, finance, personnel, and management.
-Projects include the development of a financial plan for a business start-up, creation of a marketing plan, understanding the personnel requirements of various business ventures, and examining the impact of social media on business just to name a few.
+Students will work independently as well as in teams to hone their soft skills on a variety of projects and assignments covering topics such as; business structures, management and leaderships styles, personnel management and development, payroll, interviewing and basic marketing just to name a few.
+Students will also have the opportunity to explore careers and post high school options while learning how to plan for their future.
 If you are interested in the business world this course is for you!
 This course meets the 21st Century Life Careers/Career Technical Education credit requirement for graduation.